01 of 06

 5 Easy Ways to Keep Insect Pests Out of Your Vegetable Garden

 While nothing can guarantee you won't have pest problems in your vegetable garden, there are some low effort ways to cut down on the pest population.
-You just want to avoid the conditions that invite pests into your garden.
+Basically, you want to avoid the conditions that invite pests into your garden in the first place.
 These 5 tips will help keep your plants healthy and problem free.Continue to 2 of 6 below.

 02 of 06